-All social work majors must formally apply to the Social Work Program by October 15 of their sophomore year.
+All social work majors must formally apply to the Social Work Program by February 15 of their freshman year or October 15 of their sophomore year.
 Admission is competitive and not guaranteed.
-To be eligible for admission -
+To be eligible for admission --

 - Applicants must have completed or be currently enrolled in Psychology 100, Sociology 101, and Social Work 241. - 2.
 Applicants must have a minimum GPA of 2.5 and a minimum GPA of 2.7 in their social work courses. - 3.
-Applicants need two recommendations from Hope College faculty/staff. - Applicants must submit a written personal statement which includes information about their commitment to social work as a vocation and describes their prior volunteer service in the field.
+Applicants need two recommendations from Hope College faculty/staff. - 4.
+Applicants must submit a written personal statement which includes information about their commitment to social work as a vocation and describes their prior volunteer service in the field.